isix/Links/FORTRAN.md

 ### Fortran 95

 I learned Fortran 95 back there in 2006 using the "[Fortran 90/95 for Scientists and Engineers 2nd Edition](https://www.amazon.com/gp/product/0072825758/ref=dbs_a_def_rwt_bibl_vppi_i7)" [COVER](https://images-na.ssl-images-amazon.com/images/I/51-%2BXunL39L._SX386_BO1,204,203,200_.jpg).
-In my opinion, this book is the best book to learn Fortran 95 because it provides a complete material about this language and many very good excercises.
+In my opinion, this book is the best book to learn Fortran 95 because it provides a complete material about this language and many very good exercises.
 Just read the book and solve the exercises.
-This would be enought to make you a Fortran 95 programmer.
+This would be enough to make you a good Fortran 95 programmer.
 Ok, at least teach you all you need for academical purposes.

 [TEXT](https://doc.lagout.org/programmation/Fortran/Fortran%2090-95%20for%20scientists%20and%20engineers%20-%20S.J.%20Chapman.djvu )